Dakhla Formation

 The Dakhla Formation, also called the Dakhla Shale, is a Maastrichtian-Danian geologic formation in the Western Desert, Egypt.
 Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.

+One of the younger Danian-aged localities of the formation, the Qreiya 3 site, is a lagerstätte preserving the earliest known records of numerous modern fish groups.